Written by Ada’s Medical Knowledge Team

 - Swollen and/or reddened eyelids

 Depending on the type of conjunctivitis, other signs and symptoms may be present.
 One or both eyes may be affected by conjunctivitis.
 When only one eye is affected, it is called unilateral conjunctivitis.
 When both eyes are affected, it is called bilateral conjunctivitis.
-If you think that you may have conjunctivitis, you can try using the Ada app to find out more about your symptoms.
+If you think that you may have conjunctivitis, you can try using the free Ada app to find out more about your symptoms.

 Most people make a full recovery from conjunctivitis, and the condition does not typically cause any complications.
 However, in a small number of cases, pink eye can be very serious, and may cause damage to the eyes if it is not treated effectively.

 - Intense pain in the eye